Pros And Cons Of Buying A Franchise

 After passing my hat around to family and friends, I had the cash needed.
-Promptly prancing my way to the franchisor’s office to make things official.
+Promptly prancing my way to their office to make things official.
 I was ready to become a millionaire.

 Choosing a franchise path to riches can have awesome results.
 You may be able to secure other locations or territories.
 Multiplying your financial goals exponentially.

 Do a poor vetting job, and you could lose a bucket of cash and time.
-So, let’s dive into the pros and cons of franchising right now.
+So, let’s dive into the pros and cons now.

 1. Get educated

-You know what the franchise sells.
+You know what they sell.
 But what does the market think of it?
 And what are the long-term projections for sustained growth?
-A franchise that’s hot this year, but lacks a scalable future, should be avoided.
+A biz that’s hot this year, but lacks a scalable future, should be avoided.

 Sure, it’s a great idea if you already have experience in the field.
 But that’s not mandatory for success.
 Is it an industry that you can quickly and thoroughly become an expert in?